m-matthews/sas-py-r/doc/06_Procedures.md

     dtsummary1 <- dtpolicies[,mean(age),make]
 ```

 ### PROC TRANSPOSE

-The TRANSPOSE procedure is used to pivot tables.
+The SAS TRANSPOSE procedure is used to pivot tables.

 SAS: